In-Vivo-Group/NHANES-GCP/infra/README.md

 ![Screenshot 2024-01-05 at 12 38 18 PM](https://github.com/In-Vivo-Group/NHANES-GPT/assets/8191939/7bed6859-39c1-4861-86c4-ef69bb7ccde7)

 ### Prepare to deploy the required infrastructure
 Run each of the following lines.
-Below are the expected outputs.
+Below are the expected outputs for each line.
 ```
 npm run get
 ```